AvAarsNS/GameOfLifeLegacy/NOTES.md

 *QUESTION FOR THE ITALIAN GURU*
 - When to use cucumber?
 E2E in cypress seems logical, but we already use it here for components (glider, blinker)
+- In our new AWS app we don't have a integration test between AWS and Mendix to ensure the input is correctly processed.
+Is that needed or would an Open API spec (and validating the output of AWS and input of Mendix matches this spec) suffice?
+- We have split our component and unit test.
+But, to make them read like a book it seems more logic to group them in one 'story'.
+Why are we making this split?